 Once a record is created, its Cinchy ID never changes.
-This means that modifying the row of data in the linked table will not change the relationship in your table to that row.
-This also means that if you did not use a unique column, even though the UI looks the same, you are actually linking to different rows.
+This means that modifying the row of data in the linked table won't change the relationship in your table to that row.
+This also means that if you didn't use a unique column, even though the UI looks the same, you are actually linking to different rows.

 In general, you should only use unique columns as the linked column.
 This needs to be balanced with readability in other tables.

-For example, Full Name might not be unique to every employee, but it is a lot more readable and understandable than Employee ID.
-In other cases, it makes sense to link via an ID and simply add a display column to show relevant information.
+For example, Full Name might not be unique to every employee, but it's more readable and understandable than Employee ID.
+In other cases, it makes sense to link via an ID and add a display column to show relevant information.

-To help other builders follow best practices of only linking to unique (or close to unique, such as Full Name) columns, you should un-check the Allow Linking checkbox for non-unique columns so they will not be able to use it for linking.
+To help other builders follow best practices of only linking to unique (or close to unique, such as Full Name) columns, you should un-check the Allow Linking checkbox for non-unique columns so they won't be able to use it for linking.

 If this option is unchecked, it prevents users from showing this column in another table.

-For example, if you have an ID card # within an employees table, you may not want to display it to the rest of the company because it simply would not be relevant when they are linking to employees and want to see additional information (such as department, title, location).
-Arguably, a lot of these columns are also taken care of by access controls (since most people will not have access to view that column).
+For example, if you have an ID card # within an employees table, you may not want to display it to the rest of the company because it simply would not be relevant when they're linking to employees and want to see additional information (such as department, title, location).
+Arguably, a lot of these columns are also taken care of by access controls (since most people won't have access to view that column).

-Generally unchecking this box should be done sparingly, as it does not impact the security of your data, only how convenient it is to see it.
+Deselecting this box should be done sparingly, as it doesn't impact the security of your data, only how convenient it's to see it.

 When you type in the cell, all displayed columns will be searched through, not just the Linked Column (Image 3).
-(Green does not have a B in it, but #00B050 does so the Green record shows up)
+(Green doesn't have a B in it, but #00B050 does so the Green record shows up)

 The link filter filters out records from the drop down list.
 This is useful for reducing the options to only the typical use case.
 Commonly used for filtering the drop down to a list of active users or other resources, while not preventing someone from entering missing records with inactive resources.

-Note that this is simply a display filter, it does not prevent other values from being entered as long as they are valid records in the linked table.
+This is only a display filter; it doesn't prevent other values from being entered as long as they're valid records in the linked table.